 How much money can you make teaching English in China?

-You could make anywhere from maybe 5,000RMB to 20,000 RMB ($700-3000 USD) or possibly more a month, but that's on the higher end.
-You'll make more in one of the big cities, like: Shanghai, Shenzen, Guangzhou, Beijing or possibly Hong Kong (but there is not a lot teaching jobs there compared to mainland).
+The salary for TEFL teachers in China ranges from maybe 5,000RMB to 20,000 RMB ($700-3000 USD) or possibly more a month, but that's on the higher end.
+You'll make more in one of the big cities, like: Shanghai, Shenzen, Guangzhou, Beijing or possibly Hong Kong (but there is not a lot teaching jobs there compared to mainland China).

 In tier 1 cities you can make more in Kindergartens, training centers and in international schools if you are a licensed teacher.